-The XML Localisation Interchange File Format (or XLIFF) is an OASIS-blessed standard format for translations.
+The XML Localization Interchange File Format (or XLIFF) is an OASIS-blessed standard format for translations.

-element usually corresponds to a source (file or database table) and contains the source
+Each file element usually corresponds to a source (file or database table) and

-of the localizable data.
-Once translated, the corresponding localized data for one, and
+contains the source of the localizable data.
+Once translated, the corresponding

 <file> elements in the same XLIFF document is not